apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 on the type of credentials it is requesting.
 In most cases, CAS will respond by displaying a login screen requesting a username and password.
 This page MUST include a form with the parameters, "username", "password", and "lt".
-The form MAY also include the parameter, "warn".
+The form MAY also include the parameter "warn".
 If "service" was specified to /login, "service" MUST also be a parameter of the form, containing the value originally passed to /login.
-These parameters are discussed in detail in Section 2.2.1.
-The form MUST be submitted through the HTTP POST method to /login which will then act as a credential acceptor, discussed in Section 2.2.
+These parameters are discussed in detail in Section [2.2.1](#head2.2.1).
+The form MUST be submitted through the HTTP POST method to /login which will then act as a credential acceptor, discussed in Section [2.2](#head2.2).

 <a name="head2.1.4"/>